 In lieu of flowers the family requests donations be made on her behalf:

-To send flowers to Nonavee's family, please visit our floral section.
+To send flowers to Nonavee's family, please visit our floral store.